-If your truck has optional two speed lift, push the raise button part way for a slower lift speed.
+If your truck has optional two speed lift, or variable speed lift, the farther you push the raise button the faster the forks will raise.

 LOWER

 Push the Lower button to lower the platform and forks.
 Release the button when you reach the desired height.